 The length of time people with the same company varies based on age and industry.
 On average, 54% of people stay in the same role for at least 5 years.
-Most employers will be seeking candidates who plan on being at the company long-term since turnover is costly.
-They will listen closely for clues that you could potentially see yourself here for several years.
+Most employers seek candidates who plan on being at the company long-term since turnover is costly.
+They listen closely for clues that you could potentially see yourself here for several years.

 Do you have a sense of ambition or drive?

-Employers will also be listening for your sense of ambition during your answer.
-While it can be difficult to know or even plan for what you will be doing in five years, employers want to hire candidates who have a clear sense of how they want to grow and progress.
+Employers also listen for your sense of ambition during your answer.
+While it can be difficult to know or even plan for what you might be doing in five years, employers want to hire candidates who have a clear sense of how they want to grow and progress.

 What are your interests?

 Finally, employers might simply be curious about your interests.
 This could include nearly anything from seeking to be an industry expert in a certain topic, taking on leadership and management roles or incorporating some other areas of interest into your role.
 Understanding your passions and interests can be helpful for employers to see where you might fit in the team both short and long term.

 How To Answer “Where Do You See Yourself In Five Years?”

 It can be helpful to do some prep-work before answering this question in an interview.
 When preparing your answer, consider the following best practices:

 Think about how your goals fit with the job description.

 When crafting your answer, remember to carefully review the job posting.
 Consider which of the required skills and traits you already have and would like to gain more experience in.
 It can be helpful to look at the specifics of what the job entails and think about what it would mean to advance your knowledge and expertise in these areas over the next five years.